ximenacontla/EquinoxUnconf/content/blocks/share.md

 ---
 title: Share
-subtitle: any role is yours
+subtitle: the space is yours
 ---